 While PayTM has received massive success by following their current business model, the strategy of luring customers in with jaw-dropping discounts might not be sustainable in the long run.
 We have talked about this and some other pitfalls that the mobile wallet industry in India might face in the time to come.

-The above comparative graph of the top 3 contenders in the mobile wallet space in India portray a worrisome scenario.
+The above comparative graph of the top 3 contenders in the mobile wallet space in India portrays a worrisome scenario.
 The sharp drop in usage to almost 1/3 rd of the installed consumer base in the space of the 2nd to the 3rd month shows that many of the initial installs were instigated by the first-use promo codes and offers, or by other ways.

 Apps must step away from offering such rewards and schemes for first-time users as one-time users do not interact with the app, once they’ve utilised the promo codes.
 Instead, companies in the mobile wallet space should look to improve their user interface and reward long-time consumers for their loyalty.
 To that end, we have jotted down a few pointers that should help out both, new and old, entrants in this space to stay relevant for the longer run.